-While this is a fairly tropical plant, it does do well in some parts of the United States, and can be grown successfully in Florida, Louisiana, Mississippi and parts of California, wherever a moist, warm environment can be found.
-It may be necessary to create a small micro climate that is hospitable to this somewhat delicate plant.
+While this is a fairly tropical plant, it does well in some parts of the United States and can be grown successfully in Florida, Louisiana, Mississippi and parts of California, wherever there is a moist, warm environment.
+It might be necessary to create a small micro climate that is hospitable to this somewhat delicate plant.
 The bat flower is generally not vulnerable to pests, other than the usual slugs and snails one finds in a tropical garden.

 The bat flower requires warm temperatures but prefers a shady location.
-Plant where it will get indirect light, on the north side of a house, preferably in a setting with additional tropical understory plants.
+Plant it where it receive indirect light, on the north side of a house, preferably in a setting with additional tropical understory plants.

 Bat flower needs a rich, well-drained soil with plenty of organic matter.
-Amending soil with peat moss, pine bark, and compost may prove necessary.
-For container growing, use a rich potting medium with 50 percent soil, 40 percent amendments and 10 percent sand for good drainage.
+Amending soil with peat moss, pine bark, and compost may prove necessary to increase drainage.
+For container growing, use a rich potting medium with 50 percent soil, 40 percent amendments and 10 percent perlite for good drainage.